florianneukirchen/scipy_filters/README.md

 pip install scipy
 ```
 Since version 0.2, the plugin offers an automatic installation of SciPy (using pip) if it is not yet installed in the python environment used by QGIS.

+## Settings
+The plugin settings can be found in the processing section of the QGIS settings.
+The window size should be large (SciPy is optimized to process large arrays), but not too large (SciPy / QGIS becomes unstable if the data does not fit into the memory).
+The maximum size is only used for algorithms that can't use the windowing function, notably PCA.
+It only exists to prevent crashes when trying to process very large rasters.

 ## Tips for python users